Sinbiose-Reefs/ReefSYN_data/README.md

 members performed research in isolation, each one covering a specific dimension of reef biodiversity (Fig. 1).
-By getting funding and support from the Sinbiose we have now the chance to gather existing data, make data synthesis, and bring together different research expertise/fields/perspectives to engage into a common objective with large societal implications: *Provide a synthesis about patterns and drivers of reef diversity and ecological services provision in Brazil*.
+By getting funding and support from the Sinbiose we have now the chance to gather existing data, make data synthesis, and bring together different research expertise and perspectives to engage into a common objective with large societal
+implications: *Provide a synthesis about patterns and drivers of reef diversity and ecological services provision in Brazil*.
 More information about our group can be found at
 <https://reefsyn.weebly.com/home-us.html>.

 By standardizing these data to a common, globally accepted standard –the